 In addition to trucks and railroads, freight also moves via airplanes and waterborne vessels.
 The Greater Rochester International Airport (GRIA) is the Region's main cargo handling airport.
 In 2013, nearly 147,000 tons of freight landed at the GRIA.
 While the tonnage of freight handled via air service is minor compared to the trucks and railroads, the proportional value is significantly higher.
-Accordingly, air cargo capabilities comprise a vital component of the freight network that is critical to the growth of industries such as optics and imaging, and biotechnology.
+Accordingly, air cargo capabilities comprise a vital component of the freight network that is critical to the growth of industries such as in 2013 - accounting for approximately one-third of the Shortlines in New York State.
+Map 14 presents active Class I and Class III railroads in the Region.